Skip to content

 • land and property development

-If your degree is in a different subject, you could take an accredited postgraduate qualification in surveying.
+If your degree is in an unrelated subject or is not accredited by RICS, you could take an accredited postgraduate qualification in surveying.

 Entry requirements